technowledgy/vue-postgrest/docs/api/index.md

 ### PrimaryKeyError

-Instances of PrimaryKeyError are thrown, when no primary keys are found for the specified `route`.
+Instances of PrimaryKeyError are thrown, when no primary keys are found for the specified `route` on the schema or no valid primary key is found on a [GenericModel](./#genericmodel).

 ## Plugin Options